 - Have good time management skills.
 Online and hybrid courses meet for the same amount of time as courses taught on campus.
 For example, if you are taking a 4-unit English 101 online, you will need to designate approximately four hours each week to work in the online class, plus you will also need to designate time for the required homework which occurs outside of class time.

 Students who have taken face-to-face classes that include online components should find the transition to a fully online class easier.
 But if you are enthusiastic about computers and want to learn important skills that will be of great use in your future career, both academically and in the workplace, an online class can be a fun and convenient way to enhance or complete your community college education.
-For more information on how to be successful, visit the Distance Education website.

 How does a student actually attend an online class?
 A few hours after you register (it may take up to 24 hours), when you access your my.vcccd.edu account, click on the My Courses tab and you should see the course name.
-Click on that name and you'll be inside your class, in an online classroom system called Desire2Learn (D2L).
+Click on that name and you'll be inside your class, in an online Learning Management System called Canvas.
 Just like in a traditional class, you need to attend the online class during the first week of instruction or you will be considered a no-show and you may be dropped.
 Logging into the course documents your presence, but some instructors may require a specific activity to be completed by a specified date in order to show your attendance.
 Instructors may monitor student activity in the online course, and drop students who are not consistently participating in scheduled tasks.
 Directions will be posted in the online class.
 Please note that even though some instructors will open their online class early, most will not.
 Most online classes will open on the first scheduled day of the term.

 How can I find out what textbooks or other materials are required?
 See the Oxnard College Bookstore Booklist.